IBM-Cloud/docs/troubleshoot/ts_apps.md

-You can log in to the {{site.data.keyword.Bluemix_notm}} user interface successfully, but you cannot push apps by using the cf command line interface or the Eclipse plug-in.
+You can log in to the {{site.data.keyword.Bluemix_notm}} console successfully, but you cannot push apps by using the cf command line interface or the Eclipse plug-in.
 {: tsSymptoms}

 When you try to push an application to {{site.data.keyword.Bluemix_notm}} by using the cf command line interface, you see one of the following error messages with the organization name specified in the message: